Nanos1/Statistical-Modelling-projects/README.md

 # Statistical-Modelling-projects
-Projects for Statistical Modelling course in Data Science and Machine Learning master programme in NTUA.
+Projects for Statistical Modelling course in Data Science and Machine Learning postgraduate programme in NTUA. programme in NTUA.